-- Current treasury position (attached at Appendix A); - Treasury indicators which limit the treasury risk and activities of the Council; - Prospects for interest rates as provided by the Council's treasury management advisor (attached at Appendix B); - The borrowing and repayment strategy; - Policy on borrowing in advance of need; - Debt rescheduling; - The investment strategy; - Creditworthiness policy; and - Policy on the use of external service providers. - 2.7 These elements cover the requirements of the Local Government Act 2003; CIPFA's Prudential and Treasury Management Codes; and the Ministry of Housing, Communities and Local Government's (MHCLG) Investment Guidance.
+- Current treasury position (attached at Appendix A); - Treasury indicators which limit the treasury risk and activities of the County Council; - Prospects for interest rates as provided by the County Council's treasury management advisor (attached at Appendix B); - The borrowing and repayment strategy; - Policy on borrowing in advance of need; - Debt rescheduling; - The investment strategy; - Creditworthiness policy; and - Policy on the use of external service providers. - 2.8 These elements cover the requirements of the Local Government Act 2003; CIPFA's Prudential and Treasury Management Codes; and the Department for Levelling Up, Housing and Communities (DLUHC) Investment Guidance.

-3 Training
+3. Training

-- 3.1 CIPFA's Code of Practice requires the Director of Finance and Support Services to ensure that members involved with treasury management receive adequate training in treasury management.
-Future training for members responsible for the scrutiny of the Council's treasury management policies and activities, and members acting in an advisory role to the Director of Finance and Support Services remain under constant review. - 3.2 Additionally, the training needs of treasury management officers are periodically reviewed as part of staff appraisals and personal development plans.
-Ongoing training options for officers include professional qualifications from CIPFA and other appropriate organisations; attendance at workshops and seminars run by the Council's appointed treasury management advisor; and on the job training in line with the approved Treasury Management Practices (TMPs) as provided by the Principal Finance Officer (Treasury Management & Insurance).
+3.1 CIPFA's Code of Practice requires the Director of Finance and Support Services to ensure that members involved with treasury management receive adequate training.
+Following County Council elections in May 2021, the training of members with responsibilities for the scrutiny of the County Council's treasury management policies and activities (including Treasury Management Panel members) was provided by the County Council's treasury management advisor

+- in June 2021.
+Further training requirements will remain under constant review. - 3.2 Additionally, the training needs of treasury management officers are periodically reviewed as part of staff appraisals and personal development plans and officers attended and received relevant training during the year.
+Ongoing training options for officers include professional qualifications from CIPFA and other appropriate organisations; attendance at workshops and seminars run by the County Council's appointed treasury management advisor; and on the job training in line with the approved Treasury Management Practices (TMPs) as provided by the Principal Finance Officer (Treasury Management & Insurance).

-4 Treasury Management Advisors
+4. Treasury Management Advisors

-- 4.1 The Council contracts external providers of treasury management services in order to acquire access to a wide range of specialist skills and resources including: - Credit advice; - Investment advice; - Debt management advice; - Capital and financial accounting advice; and - Economic and interest rate forecasting. - 4.2 The Council recognises that the responsibility for all treasury management decisions always remain with the organisation and therefore will ensure that undue reliance is not placed upon its external service providers.
-Treasury management decisions will be undertaken with regards to all available information including, but not solely, that received from treasury advisors. - 4.3 The Council will ensure that the terms of the appointment of external treasury management advisors and the methods by which their value will be assessed are properly agreed and documented, and subject to regular review.
-A three year contract with Link Group (Treasury Solutions) commenced on 1 November 2016 and was extended for an additional two years up to 31 October 2021 following a review undertaken in 2019 of the service received. - 4.4 With the contractual period with Link Group ending in 2021/22, a treasury management advisor procurement exercise is scheduled to take place during 2021.
-Any resulting changes to the existing arrangements will be reported to the Performance and Finance Scrutiny Committee and the Treasury Management Panel.
+- 4.1 The County Council contracts external providers of treasury management services in order to acquire access to a wide range of specialist skills and resources including: - Credit advice; - Investment advice; - Debt management advice; - Capital and financial accounting advice; and - Economic and interest rate forecasting. - 4.2 The County Council recognises that the responsibility for all treasury management decisions always remain with the organisation and therefore will ensure that undue reliance is not placed upon its external service providers.
+Treasury management decisions will be undertaken with regards to all available information including, but not solely, that received from treasury advisors. - 4.3 The County Council will ensure that the terms of the appointment of external treasury management advisors and the methods by which their value will be assessed are properly agreed and documented, and subject to regular review.
+Following a review of existing services provided, a new three year contract with Link Group (Treasury Solutions) commenced on 1 November 2021; with the County Council having the option to extend for an additional two years following ongoing review of the services provided over the initial contractual period.

-5 Capital Programme (2021/22 to 2025/26)
+5. Capital Programme (2022/23 to 2026/27)

-- 5.1 The Council's capital expenditure and financing plans as contained within the approved Capital Programme set out in the Capital Strategy are key drivers of treasury management activity.
-The output of the Capital Programme is reflected in the Council's prudential indicators (which are included within the Capital Strategy) which are designed to provide members with an overview and confirm such expenditure and financing plans are both affordable and prudent. - 5.2 The table below is a summary of the Council's capital expenditure plans, both those agreed previously and those forming part of the current budget cycle for approval by County Council in February 2021:
+- 5.1 The County Council's capital expenditure and financing plans as contained within the approved Capital Programme set out in the Capital Strategy are key drivers of treasury management activity.
+The output of the Capital Programme is reflected in the County Council's prudential indicators (which are included within the Capital Strategy) which are designed to provide members with an overview and confirm such expenditure and financing plans are both affordable and prudent. - 5.2 The table below is a summary of the County Council's capital expenditure plans, both those agreed previously and those forming part of the current budget cycle for approval by County Council in February 2022: